-Students who wish to enroll in a class on a Credit/No Credit basis (rather than a letter grade) must declare this intent during registration but no later than the end of the Late Registration period.
+Students who wish to enroll in a class on a Credit/No Credit basis (rather than a letter grade) must declare this intent during registration but no later than the last day to withdraw.

-Students enrolled in a Certificate program may not use the CR/NC option to meet program requirements.

-Students in the Associate in Arts program may use the option for elective courses only.

-Students in the Associate in Science or Associate in Applied Science program may use the option only for electives that fall outside the major field of study (e.g., Arts and Humanities or Social Science electives taken by an Accounting major).

-No more than 12 credits may be taken on a CR/NC basis for any degree program.

-To earn a CR, students must pass the course with a grade of "C" or higher.
+- Students enrolled in a Certificate program may not use the CR/NC option to meet program requirements. - Students in the Associate in Arts program may use the option for elective courses only. - Students in the Associate in Science or Associate in Applied Science program may use the option only for electives that fall outside the major field of study (e.g. Arts and Humanities or Natural Science electives taken by a Business Technology major). - No more than 12 credits may be taken on a CR/NC basis for any degree program. - To earn a CR, students must pass the course with a grade of "C" or higher.